Poemiti/Rats-Kinematics/README.md

 ### 7. `compute_metrics`

+Computes kinematics metrics using the predicted points :
 - open the metadata files
 - verify if the validation has been made, if not it will tell the user and stop
 - then it will compute several kinematics metrics that will be stored in the metadata file of the specific bodyparts.
 Only the successful trials will be used

-output metadata (updated) :
+output metadata :
 - average_velocity : computed from the pad off to the end of the laser
 - peak_velocity : computed from the pad off to the end of the laser
 - tortuosity : computed from the pad off to the end of the laser